Ada Rehan: Death

 Rehan lived out her remaining years between her homes in New York and the English coast.
 She died from arteriosclerosis and cancer at Roosevelt Hospital in New York in 1916.
 Her ashes are buried in Greenwood Cemetery, Brooklyn.

 Legacy

 Ada Rehan was widely admired in both America and Europe, having acted in Paris, Berlin, Hamburg, London, Edinburgh, Dublin, and Stratford-on-Avon.
-When she died newspapers across the country mourned her passing, including a prominent obituary in The New York Times.
+When she died newspapers across the country mourned her death, including a prominent obituary in The New York Times.

 Daly modelled the masthead of his theatre, a depiction of Comedy, after Rehan.

 Rehan was the model for a solid silver statue of Justice that was presented as part of the State of Montana's mining exhibition at the World's Columbian Exposition in Chicago in 1893.
 The statue was later melted down for bullion in 1903.
 More than 25 years after Ada Rehan's death, a World War II Liberty ship was named after her, the USS Ada Rehan.